lightszero/neovmbook/docs/en/page03.md

 We know that NEOVM is an implementation of a Turing machine, but a Turing machine is a tape machine, and standard tape drives are not modular.

-You think about the previous tape drive listening to music, can you simply jump to the next song with one click.
+Think about listening to music on tape, can you simply jump to the next song with one click?

 Organizing data by song is modularity.
 CDS are ok, tapes are not.